reagan-beep/Degreeplanner/README.md

   # Degree Planner

   This is a code bundle for Degree Planner.
-The original project is available at https://www.figma.com/design/yk11N3DQOB7ml9Fa2tuhsK/Degree-Planner.

   ## Running the code